dekarrin/ictiobus/README.md

 definitions, generated lexer, generated parser, and generated syntax-directed translation scheme built from the spec.
 The package it outputs will include a `Frontend()` function which can be called by outside code to get a Frontend;
-from there, `Analyze(io.Reader)` can be called on readers containg the scripting language to parse them into the intermediate representation.
+from there, `Analyze(io.Reader)` can be called on readers containingg the scripting language to parse them into the intermediate representation.

 For more information on using `ictcc`, invoke it with `-h` to see the help, check the Go docs page for the ictcc command, or see the